dandroos/fuertecode/content/services.md

   - service:
       service_heading: Websites and Web Apps
       service_icon: fas fa-globe
+      service_body:
-      service_body: From a basic blog to a large scale e-commerce site, I have you covered.
+        From a basic blog to a large scale e-commerce site, I have you covered.
 I have experience with various languages and tech to be able to offer you the best advice to suit your goal(s) and budget.
-I design responsive web content, meaning that the design adapts to look great on mobile and desktop devices.
+I create responsive web content, meaning that the design adapts to look great on mobile and desktop devices.
 I know how to optimise your site/app so that it loads and runs as fast as possible.
 I can also provide hosting and